MicrosoftLearning/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 5. In the **Select user accounts which to attempt the password attack** page, select the **Address Book** button, enter **Lynne** in the **Search** field, select **Lynne Robbins** from the drop-down list of users, and then select **Next**.

 6. In the **Choose attack settings** page, enter the following list of passwords.
-Unlike the Brute Force password test, this Spray test allows you to enter all passwords in the field at one time; simply include a space in between each one.
-Enter the following passwords in the **Password** field: **P@ssw0rd Pa$$w0rd Pa55w.rd**
+Unlike the Brute Force password test, this Spray test allows you to enter only one password in the field.
+Enter the following password in the **Password** field: **Pa55w.rd**

 	**Note:** You will enter Lynne's actual password on purpose to check the results when a password match occurs.
-Once you have added all the passwords, select **Next**.
+Once you have added the password, select **Next**.

 7. In the **Confirmation** page, select **Finish** to run the simulation.